Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Monte Carlo

-All simulations are carried out with 1,000 replications and we consider the following performance measures for each of the procedures: \begin{enumerate} \item Estimation error: We compute the $\ell_2$-estimation error of the Lasso and the conservative Lasso averaged over the Monte Carlo replications. \item Size: We evaluate the size of the $\chi^2$-test in (\ref{chi2}) for a hypothesis involving more than one parameter. \item Power: We evaluate the power of the $\chi^2$-test in (\ref{chi2}) for a hypothesis involving more than one parameter. \item Coverage rate: We calculate coverage rate a gaussian confidence interval constructed as in (\ref{t3p2}).
+All simulations are carried out with 1,000 replications unless stated otherwise and we consider the following performance measures for each of the procedures: \begin{enumerate} \item Estimation error: We compute the $\ell_2$-estimation error of the Lasso and the conservative Lasso and its variant averaged over the Monte Carlo replications. \item Size: We evaluate the size of the $\chi^2$-test in (\ref{chi2}) for a hypothesis involving more than one parameter. \item Power: We evaluate the power of the $\chi^2$-test in (\ref{chi2}) for a hypothesis involving more than one parameter. \item Coverage rate: We calculate the coverage rate of a gaussian confidence interval constructed as in (\ref{t3p2}).
 This is done for a non-zero as well as a zero parameter. \item Length of confidence interval: We calculate the length of the two confidence intervals considered in point 4, above. \end{enumerate}

 In the simulations we investigate the performance of the conservative Lasso in moderate, high, and very high-dimensional settings.
 The covariance matrices of the covariates are always chosen to have a Toeplitz structure with $(i,j)$'th entry equal to $\rho^{|i-j|}$ for some $0\leq \rho<1$ to be made precise below.
 The covariates and the error terms are assumed to be $t$-distributed with 10 degrees of freedom.
-At this point we also wish to remark that all experiments reported below were also carried out with the covariates possessing a block diagonal covariance matrix and/or gaussian error terms (all combinations were tried).
-This did only affect the findings in the simulations marginally and we shall not report these results here.
+At this point we remark that all experiments reported below were also carried out with the covariates possessing a block diagonal covariance matrix and/or gaussian error terms (all combinations were tried).
+This only affected the findings in the simulations marginally and we shall not report these results here.